melonheader/stability---figures/README.md

  ```
 ### Regenerating the figures
 Running the entirety of R notebook ```./src/code.RMD``` will save all figures in the ```./output```folder.
-Short descriptions for the outpout could be found above code-chunks in the same notebook. \n
+Short descriptions for the outpout could be found above code-chunks in the same notebook.<br>
 Opening the repository as an Rproject is recommended.

 ### Environment